EcaCosca/codewarsKataSolutions/README.md

 2. Turn the Mars rover to take pictures
 3. Ce*s*r*d Strings
 4. The highest profit wins!
+5. Debug Sum of Digits of a Number

 ## 6 kyu ##